 Robert Hinson, USAF, Lt.
 Gen. (Ret.)

 Lt.
 Gen. (Ret.)
-Robert C. Hinson serves as the founding executive director of the National Strategic Research Institute at the University of Nebraska.
+Robert C. Hinson served as the founding executive director of the National Strategic Research Institute at the University of Nebraska from 2012 - 2020.

-He leads and manages Department of Defense research opportunities for the University of Nebraska through NSRI, which serves as NU's University Affiliated Research Center (UARC).
+Hinson launched NSRI as the University Affiliated Research Center (UARC), designated by the Department of Defense, in 2012.
 NSRI is sponsored by United States Strategic Command and focuses specifically on research in pursuit of strategic, decisive deterrence and defense.
 NSRI is one of only 14 DoD-designated UARCs in the country.

-Under Hinson’s leadership, NSRI has received more than $160 million in funding through more than 110 contract awards.
-More than 100 NU faculty and students in multiple disciplines across the university system have worked on the projects through the institute.
+Under Hinson’s leadership, NSRI has received more than $298 million through more than 110 contract awards.
+More than 100 NU faculty and students in multiple disciplines across the university system worked on the projects through the institute.

-Hinson joined NSRI on 1 August 2012, after serving for nine years as vice president of government programs and corporate lead executive at Northrop Grumman.
+Hinson joined NSRI after serving for nine years as vice president of government programs and corporate lead executive at Northrop Grumman.
 Before joining Northrop Grumman, Hinson served 33 years in the U.S. Air Force, retiring at the rank of Lieutenant General in September 2003.

 Prior to his retirement, he was Vice Commander of Air Force Space Command at Peterson Air Force Base in Colorado Springs, Colo. and Deputy Commander of U.S. Strategic Command, Offutt Air Force Base, Nebraska.
 Hinson is a command pilot with more than 3,000 flying hours, primarily in B-52, FB-111 and B-1 bomber aircraft.
 He received numerous awards and decorations during his military career.